dotnet/msbuild/documentation/High-level-overview.md

 ### Task Host
 MSBuild has an ability to run tasks out of process via the so called Task Host.
 That allows tasks to run in a different .NET runtime or bitness than the one used by the build engine for the build execution.

-Task host is automatically when the task explicitly declares need for a specific runtime or architecture and such is not used by the executing MSBuild engine.
+A specific task host is automatically selected when a task explicitly declares the need for a specific runtime or architecture that is different from the one used by the executing MSBuild engine.
 The runtime and architecture can be requested via `Runtime` and `Architecture` attributes in [`UsingTask`](https://learn.microsoft.com/visualstudio/msbuild/usingtask-element-msbuild) element defining the task or in the [`Task`](https://learn.microsoft.com/visualstudio/msbuild/task-element-msbuild) element used for task invocation.

 TaskHost can be opted-in via `TaskFactory="TaskHostFactory"` in the [`UsingTask`](https://learn.microsoft.com/visualstudio/msbuild/usingtask-element-msbuild) element defining the task.
 This opt-in behavior can be used for various cases:
-- If a task is built in the same repo that is currently being built by MSBuild and the code might change.
-So, Task Host makes sure the DLLs are not locked at the end of the build (as MSBuild uses long living worker nodes that survives single build execution)
+- If a task's source code is in the same repository that is being built, and the repository's build needs to use that task during the build process.
+Using a Task Host makes sure the DLLs are not locked at the end of the build (as MSBuild uses long living worker nodes that survives single build execution)
 - As an isolation mechanism - separating the execution from the engine execution process.

 ## Caches
 ### Project result cache
 The project Result Cache refers to the cache used by the scheduler that keeps the build results of already executed project.
 The result of a target is success, failure, and a list of items that succeeded.
-Beyond that the `return` and `output` attributes from targets are also serialized with the build result, as to be used by other targets for their execution.
+Beyond that, the `Returns` and `Outputs` attributes from targets are also serialized with the build result, as to be used by other targets for their execution.

 There is also another Project Cache Plugin, which focuses on result cache in distributed builds.
 More information about it is in the [Extensibility](#extensibility) section.